Enterprise Planning and Management

 Enterprise planning and management takes a strategic view of the major plans and processes needed for a federal government organization to achieve its mission.
-The legislative branch does not often get into details about which components of an executive branch agency will execute each aspect of the mission, or how they will operate.
+The legislative branch does not often get into the details about which components of an executive branch agency will execute each aspect of the mission or how they will operate.
 Therefore, at the strategic level, each agency must plan, manage, and account for both how and to what extent it achieves that mission.
-MITRE engineers may be asked by sponsors to help develop and execute these strategic-level plans and processes.
+Sponsors may ask MITRE systems engineers (SEs) to help develop and execute these strategic-level plans and processes.

-An awareness and working knowledge of enterprise planning and management is needed by all systems engineers whether or not their daily activities directly support enterprise-level government activities.
-Nearly all government development programs or those undergoing significant modifications are already interfacing to a number of other systems, networks, databases, and data sources over the web, or are part of a family or system of systems.
-Therefore, at whatever level of the enterprise MITRE systems engineers operate, enterprise planning and management provides the context for or environment in which they execute their activities.
+Whether or not their daily activities directly support enterprise-level government activities, all SEs need an awareness and working knowledge of enterprise planning and management.
+Nearly all government development programs or those undergoing significant modifications are already interfacing to a number of other systems, networks, databases, and data sources over the Web, or are part of a family or system of systems.
+Therefore, at whatever level of the enterprise MITRE SEs operate, enterprise planning and management provides the context for the environment in which they execute their activities.

-MITRE SE Roles and Expectations: MITRE systems engineers (SEs) are expected to bring an enterprise perspective to their support of customer planning and management activities at whatever scale of the enterprise they operate: sub-system, system, system of systems, or enterprise.
+MITRE SE Roles and Expectations: MITRE SEs are expected to bring an enterprise perspective to their support of customer planning and management activities at whatever scale of the enterprise they operate: subsystem, system, system of systems, or enterprise.

-When directly supporting enterprise planning and management activities, MITRE systems engineers are expected to understand the central role systems engineering plays in effectively planning and managing the evolution or modernization of government enterprises.
-MITRE SEs are expected to tailor and adapt systems engineering principles, processes, and concepts to match the scope and complexity of the government overall effort as well as the agency or department acquisition regulations, policies, and governance approaches.
+When directly supporting enterprise planning and management activities, MITRE SEs are expected to understand the central role systems engineering plays in effectively planning and managing the evolution or modernization of government enterprises.
+MITRE SEs are expected to tailor and adapt systems engineering principles, processes, and concepts to match the scope and complexity of the government’s overall effort as well as the agency’s or department’s acquisition regulations, policies, and governance approaches.
 MITRE SEs need to be cognizant of enterprise management challenges/issues so they can assume appropriate accountability for the success of the activities they support.
-MITRE staff are expected to coordinate extensively across the corporation, other FFRDCs, academia, and industry to ensure that all aspects of the problem are considered in shaping products or decisions.
+MITRE staff are expected to coordinate extensively across the corporation, other federally funded research and development centers, academia, and industry to ensure that all aspects of the problem are considered in shaping products or decisions.
 MITRE contributions should provide an enterprise perspective, be product and vendor neutral, and anticipate future missions and technologies.

 Best Practices and Lessons Learned